Mr-blues-bits/Arch-bits/README.md

 # Arch-bits work in progress.
 Script for dualboot even multiboot.
 Will not touch existing system unless choose to.

 SUPPORT FOR BTRFS ADDED.
 19th August, 2023

+This script only formats chosen partitions.
+If dual booting do not set boot partition.

-This script has no disk formating commands. use cfdisk to partition your hard disk.
+use cfdisk to partition your hard disk.

 Read paritioning section for partition details.